Sharif-Smart-and-Secure-Edge-Cloud-Lab/video-intelligence/README.md

 but in difficult scenarios, it may not detect and recognize a face. also its performance may drop in recognition of a face with mask.\
 \
 Third model:\
+In this state of the art model, we used an implementation of a Resnet-10 based model. good parts of this model is using a git repository, which is the official implementation of paper.

-In this model, we implement a Resnet-10 based model. this model performs very well in almost any scenario, but it has two major drawbacks:\
+this model performs very well in almost any scenario, but it has two major drawbacks:\
     a) It is hungery for CPU usage!\
     b) False positive rate is higher than second model.\